aramis-lab/clinicadl/docs/Interpret.md

     - `--selection_metrics` (List[str]) is a list of metrics to find the best models to evaluate.
       Default will predict the results for best model based on the loss only.
 - **Data management**
-    - `--participants_tsv` (path) is a path to a directory containing one TSV file per diagnosis (see output tree of [getlabels](./TSVTools.md#getlabels---extract-labels-specific-to-alzheimers-disease)).
+    - `--participants_tsv` (Path) is a path to a directory containing one TSV file per diagnosis (see output tree of [getlabels](./TSVTools.md#getlabels---extract-labels-specific-to-alzheimers-disease)).
     Default will use the same participants as those used during the training task.
-    - `--caps_directory` (path) is the path to a [CAPS](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) hierarchy.
+    - `--caps_directory` (Path) is the path to a [CAPS](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) hierarchy.
     Default will use the same CAPS as during the training task.
     - `--multi_cohort` (bool) is a flag indicated that [multi-cohort classification](Train/Details.md#multi-cohort) is performed.